Omkar47/AutoLeecher/README.md

 * `/ytdl`: This command should be used as reply to a [supported link](https://ytdl-org.github.io/youtube-dl/supportedsites.html)

+* `/pytdl`: This command should be used as reply to a youtube playlist

 * `/leech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link. [this command will SPAM the chat and send the downloads a seperate files, if there is more than one file, in the specified torrent]

 * `/leech archive`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will create a .tar.gz file of the output directory, and send the files in the chat, splited into PARTS of 1024MiB each, due to Telegram limitations]

 * `/leech unzip`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will Unzip the RAR, TAR, ZIP Files]

 ## How to Use?